abhishekbhave26/JavaScript-Shopping-Cart/README.md

-A javascript application for shopping cart which can add and delete items for the cart and update the total amount in the cart.
+Created a user friendly Shopping Cart Application that enables seamless addition and deletion of items from the cart, providing real-time updates to the total amount.
+Leveraged core technologies such as JavaScript, HTML, CSS, and DOM manipulation to ensure a responsive site.

 Credit : https://github.com/john-smilga/js-cart-setup